-Historically, about three quarters of our Year 2 pupils have moved on to the following six local Dulwich primary schools: Rosemead (mixed), Alleyn’s Junior School (mixed), Sydenham High (girls), Dulwich College (boys), James Allen’s Preparatory School (girls) and Dulwich Prep London (boys).
-Naturally, there are fluctuations from year to year in terms of the number of pupils and their destinations depending on birth rates, availability of places, etc., but the top six destinations have quite consistently remained the same.
+As the historic statistics of the destinations of our Year 2 pupils demonstrate, they move on to a large number of local schools in the wider Dulwich area.
+Over the past five years, about 80% of our graduates have joined the following seven schools: Rosemead (co-ed), Alleyn’s Junior School (co-ed), Sydenham High (girls), Dulwich College (boys), Streatham & Clapham (girls), James Allen’s Preparatory School (girls) and Dulwich Prep London (boys).
+Naturally, there are fluctuations from year to year in terms of the number of pupils and their destinations depending on birth rates, availability of places, abilities of individuals within a cohort etc., but these top destinations have quite consistently remained the same.

 We are proud of this record, which is particularly strong when considering our inclusive ethos and intake.
 It proves that we regularly meet our objective of preparing all children to achieve their full potential, thus enabling them to move to the school most suitable to them.